-The Compensation Committee is currently composed of four directors: Dr. Gowen, Dr. Mehra, Mr. Milano and Dr. Schiff.
-Dr. Gowen currently serves as the chair of the Compensation Committee.
+The Compensation Committee is currently composed of two directors: Dr. Mehra and Mr. Humphries.
+Dr. Mehra succeeded Dr. Gowen as the chair of the Compensation Committee, effective April 1, 2024, and currently serves as chair of the Compensation Committee.
+In addition, Mr. Humphries was appointed to the Compensation Committee, and Dr. Schiff and Mr. Milano came off of the Compensation Committee, effective April 1, 2024.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
-The Compensation Committee met four times during 2022.
+The Compensation Committee met five times during 2023.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.aclaristx.com.